-- Action 4-2.5: Establish priorities for and pursue designating new landmarks and historic preservation districts, following study by the Cultural Heritage Board. - Action 4-2.6: Follow the Secretary of the Interior Standards for Preservation, Rehabilitation, Restoration, and Reconstruction for the treatment of historic properties. - Action 4-2.7: Integrate the common goals of the City's green ordinances and historic preservation objectives when reviewing proposals related to historic structures or places. - Action 4-2.8: Provide building owners of older and historic structures clear and cost-effective options to measurably enhance energy efficiency while maintaining the structure's historic integrity to the greatest degree possible. - Action 4-2.9: Pursue designation as a Certified Local Government Program by the National Parks Service to assist in funding local historic preservation. - Action 4-2.10: Seek funding and establish mechanisms, such as periodic flyers, to educate property owners in preservation districts about the steps required for changes to historic properties. - Action 4-2.11: Consider removing or simplifying obstacles for owners of historic properties to support preservation, including guides for repurposing facilities and concurrent review of entitlement and building permit applications. - Action 4-2.12: Update the building code to require the preservation of materials, such as historic windows, doors, siding, and trim, when historic structures are demolished or renovated.
+- Action 4-3.1: Identify funding sources and resources to pursue designating new landmarks and historic preservation districts. - Action 4-3.2: Follow the Secretary of the Interior Standards for Preservation, Rehabilitation, Restoration, and Reconstruction for the treatment of historic properties.
+(EIR) - Action 4-3.3: Provide owners of older and historic buildings, structures, and sites clear and cost-effective options to measurably enhance energy efficiency while maintaining the historic integrity to the greatest extent possible. - Action 4-3.4: Pursue designation as a Certified Local Government Program by the National Parks Service to assist in funding local historic preservation. - Action 4-3.5: Seek funding and establish mechanisms, such as social media and periodic flyers, to educate property owners in preservation districts about the steps required for changes to historic properties. - Action 4-3.6: Identify and minimize or remove obstacles for owners of historic properties to support preservation, including guides for repurposing facilities.
+Identify resources to: - Keep cultural surveys relevant. - Periodically update the City's Cultural Heritage Survey to ensure consistency with current guidelines and best practices, to reflect potential changes in status, and to include properties that have become age-eligible for listing.